How Retail Lighting Design can increase your sales

 Your lighting installation is an important cost factor.
 Carefully designed lighting can result in significant cost savings.
 Modern lighting consumes less energy, is easier to maintain, and generates less heat.

 Here are 5 lighting tips that can increase sales:

 A good costume-made lighting concept should respond to the philosophy of your brand and the type of consumer that you have or want to have.
 Do you have a luxury brand targeted to a middle-aged public?
 Or do you sell outdoor products for a young outgoing customer?
 These two stores would require completely different lighting concepts.

 - Different layers of light will create a stimulating atmosphere

 Finding the right combination between general lighting and accent lighting helps to create a stimulating atmosphere that keeps the consumer engaged without being overloaded.
 A very uniform light can be boring and wrongly placed accents can be confusing.
 Balance is always the key.

-4. Luminaires with high CRI will show your products qualities
+- Luminaires with high CRI will show the qualities of your product

 CRI (Colour Rendering Index) is a value from 1 to 100.
 It indicates how accurately a source of light can render the colours of objects.
 Natural light has the perfect CRI, it shows the real colours of any element.
 The higher CRI of a luminaire, the closer it is to natural light.